I Paid $34,000 Because I Didn't Check Inside the Walls

 Why the Desert Is the Worst Place for This

-Everyone assumes the desert protects you.
+Everyone assumes the desert climate will protect them.
 I did.
 That assumption cost me $34,000.
 The exterior climate is dry.
 The interior of your walls is not.
 Central AC runs nearly year-round here, and when warm interior air contacts cold duct surfaces, condensation forms.
 That condensation becomes the moisture mold needs, hidden inside sealed wall cavities where it never evaporates.

 I read the full IICRC S520 standard document after my remediation.
 Not the summary page on their website.
 The actual 90-page standard.
 Section 8 specifically addresses arid-climate considerations.
 It notes that low outdoor humidity gives homeowners a false sense of security, and that sealed wall cavities in air-conditioned homes can maintain elevated moisture levels indefinitely.
 I had never thought about my walls as sealed containers before that.

 Evaporative coolers make it worse.
 Still common in older Las Vegas homes, they pump outdoor air (and outdoor humidity) directly into the living space.
+As of May 2026, many valley homeowners are only now becoming aware of this risk.
 During monsoon season from July through September, outdoor humidity can jump from 10% to over 50% in a matter of hours.
 If you are running a swamp cooler during those spikes, you are pushing humid air through every duct in the house.
 Homes that took on flood water during a monsoon face an especially compressed mold timeline.
 I wrote about the specific response steps for that scenario in the flood cleanup guide.

 Slab leaks are another risk unique to this valley.
 Las Vegas sits on expansive clay soil that shifts with seasonal temperature changes.
 The hard water here (among the hardest in the country) corrodes copper pipes from the inside out.
 A slab leak can silently saturate the subfloor for weeks before any visible damage shows up.
 By that point, mold is already established and growing into the wall framing above.